 Pundits, politicians, progressives, and prophets panic over Donald Trump’s “failures” in his foreign policy.
-They may want to reconsider
+They may wish to reconsider.

 Whatever one thinks of President Donald Trump, he or she must consider these breathless pronouncements in terms of history and geopolitical reality, not just in terms of modern events.
 In a speech to the House of Commons (1 March 1848), Viscount Lord Palmerston (1784-1865) said “We have no eternal allies, and we have no perpetual enemies.
 Our interests are eternal and perpetual, and those interests it is our duty to follow.”
 He was right, and the permanent interests of nations are a surer guide to success on the international stage than the vagaries of the news cycle and the panic of political pundits.